SpikE-Odets/esx_jewelrobbery/README.md

 Features:
+ # Config.AllowedWeapons:

-	# Config.AllowedWeapons list for Weapon break chance.
+ 	list for Weapon break chance.
 Each weapon can have unique break chance.
 If set to 100 will break first try.
+ # Config.ItemDrops:
- # Config list for Items allows for unique drop chance for each item, as well as max amount player can receive per box.
+ 	list for Items allows for unique drop chance for each item, as well as max amount player can receive per box.
+ # Config.UnAuthJobs:
+ 	list for server jobs that are not allowed to rob the jewelry store.
- # Config
+ # Config.Closed
+ 	This setting will close the store if the number of police on the server is lower then the Config.MinPolice.

  	Will receive random amount from Config.MinMoney to  Config.MaxMoney -  default is 5 - 100
 	Can set Police Notify Percentage - default is set to 40%